Bandwidth/api-docs/external/markdown/overview/account/bandwidthAccountStructure.md

 Some use cases may call for you to create individual Sub-accounts for each of your users.
 It is important to note that there is a maximum of 50 Sub-accounts allowed per Account.

-## Location (Sippeer)
+## Location (SIP Peer)

-Each Sub-account is required to have at least one default Location, also known as a Sippeer.
+Each Sub-account is required to have at least one default Location, also known as a SIP Peer.
 As with Sub-accounts, these terms are interchangeable, and the API mainly refers to Locations as a `SIPPEER`.
 A Location can best be thought of as a logical grouping of phone numbers, or a folder in the drawer of the Account filing cabinet, with the individual files being telephone numbers.

 When a telephone number is added to a Location, it will inherit the settings and properties of that Location.
-When you order or port new phone numbers to your Bandwidth Account, you are required to specify a Sub-account and Sippeer for those numbers to live in.
+When you order or port new phone numbers to your Bandwidth Account, you are required to specify a Sub-account (Site) and Location (SIP Peer) for those numbers to live in.
 A use case for having more than one Location in a Sub-account would be for easy configuration of messaging settings.

 Bandwidth recommends the use of a production and development Location for each Sub-account to ensure the ability to safely test modifications to your code base before deploying to your production environment.